erickvneri/st-schema-python/README.md

 ---

-To learn more about _SmartThings Schema Connector_ integrations, visit the _[smartThings Community Forums](https://community.smartthings.com/c/developer-programs)_.
+To learn more about _SmartThings Schema Connector_ integrations, visit the _[SmartThings Community Forums](https://community.smartthings.com/c/developer-programs)_.